Vermont: Population

 According to the U.S. Census Bureau, the state of Vermont had a population of 643,085 in the 2020 U.S. census.
 Vermont was one of two states with fewer people than the District of Columbia; Wyoming was the other.
 The center of population of Vermont is located in Washington County, in the town of Warren.

-The influx of domestic migrants in the 1960s to 1980s brought outlooks different than those of the native-born population.
+The influx of domestic migrants in the 1960s to 1980s brought outlooks different from those of the native-born population.
 As one example, since 1988, Vermont has consistently voted for Democrats in national elections, despite having been the most Republican state in the nation for more than 100 years after the party's founding in the 1850s.

 Inward migration to Vermont began to wane during the 2000s, and became emigration during the 2010s.
 This trend reversed in the 2020s, with about 4,500 new residents domestically migrating to the state between 2020 and 2021.
 Chittenden County has seen the most rapid population growth, experiencing a 7.5% increase between 2010 and 2020.
 In 2018, the top countries of origin for immigrants in Vermont were Canada, Nepal, Jamaica, the Philippines and Bosnia and Herzegovina.

 Race and ethnicity

-As of 2022, 94% of Vermont's residents identify as racially White, and 92.2% of all residents are White people without Hispanic origin, making it one of the least diverse states in the U.S., except for Maine.
+As of 2022, 94% of Vermont's residents identify as racially White, and 92.2% of all residents are White people without Hispanic origin, making it one of the least diverse states in the U.S., along with Maine.
 When including French Canadians, the French made up the largest ancestral and ethnic group, with 20% of Vermont's population identify as such, with Irish and English also making up large portions of the populace.